North Tyneside: Transport

 North Tyneside is served by 17 stations on the Tyne and Wear Metro on a loop from Newcastle through Wallsend, North Shields, Whitley Bay, Benton and back to Newcastle.
 Trains operate at least every 15 minutes, with extra services in the peak hours.
 Most of the stations serving North Tyneside fall into fare zones B and C.

 There are no National Rail stations in the borough, despite the East Coast Main Line and Blyth and Tyne routes passing through.
-The nearest National Rail station is Newcastle, which is also served by the Tyne & Wear Metro.
+The nearest National Rail stations are Cramlington, Manors and Newcastle, which is also served by the Tyne & Wear Metro.
+Northumberland Park will open in 2026 to provide the borough's first heavy rail link since the 1970s.

 North Tyneside has an extensive bus network, with most areas benefiting from direct services to Newcastle.
 Many areas have direct bus services to Cramlington, Blyth or Morpeth.
 The principle bus operators in the area are Arriva North East (all areas), Go North East (most areas) and Stagecoach in Newcastle (Benton, Forest Hall, Killingworth and Wallsend).

 The Shields Ferry links North Shields to South Shields, in South Tyneside.

 There is an international ferry terminal at Royal Quays in North Shields, with a service to Amsterdam (IJmuiden).